elmahio/documentation/docs/tips-and-tricks-to-stay-below-your-message-limit.md

 ## Purchase a top-up

 Sometimes, a spike in errors can be caused by unexpected events like a black hat bot deciding to bombard your site with requests or a junior dev on your team accidentally enabling verbose logging.
 In these cases, purchasing a top-up may be a better solution than permanently upgrading your plan.
-Top-ups can be purchased from your subscription when you reach 90% of your included messages.
+Top-ups can be purchased from the *Subscription* tab on the *Organization Settings* page.
 Top-ups are purchased in bundles of 25,000 messages, valid for the rest of the calendar month.

 ## Upgrading to the next plan